 When you think about enzymes functioning within your body, think of three distinct types of digestive enzymes, food enzymes, and systemic enzymes.

 When you eat food, your body must break it down for it to be useful.
 Digestive enzymes operate in the gastrointestinal tract and aid the digestive process.
-They process the various types of foods that you eat: carbohydrates (amylase), fiber (cellulase), fats (lipase), and proteins (amylase).
+They process the various types of foods that you eat: carbohydrates (amylase), fibre (cellulase), fats (lipase), and proteins (amylase).
 When your digestive enzymes are functioning correctly, they help you avoid the discomfort of bloating, indigestion, and gas.
 Research reports that many people require less medication when their digestive system is working optimally.

 Your body draws food enzymes from your diet.
 Food enzymes are found naturally in whole raw foods.
 They assist in keeping your arteries, joints and immune system healthy and fully functioning.
 To increase the amount of food enzymes your body has to work with, eat lots of organic fruits and vegetables.
-Enzymes are also found in raw meat and fish, just be careful about contamination. (adding HCL to your meals that contain proteins can also avoid this kind of contamination, as it kills the bacteria in your stomach).
-Lightly cook vegetables and if you can, also eat them raw.
+Enzymes are also found in raw meat and fish, be careful about contamination. (adding HCL to your meals that contain proteins can also avoid this kind of pollution, as it kills the bacteria in your stomach).
+Lightly cook vegetables and if you can, even eat them raw.
 Also, try to buy organic products and do your best to stay completely away from processed foods.

-Your body uses systemic enzymes for tissue building and repair, and for overall health.
+Your body uses systemic enzymes for tissue building and repair, and overall health.
 They prevent sickness and support the healthy function of your various internal systems and general body support.
-Systemic enzymes break down various substances that move through your body: allergens, fibrin, mucus, clotting factors, and potentially harmful toxins.
+Systemic enzymes break down multiple substances that move through your body: allergens, fibrin, mucus, clotting factors, and potentially harmful toxins.

-They also help reduce swelling so people often use them in place of non-steroidal anti-inflammatory drugs (NSAIDS).
+They also help reduce swelling, so people often use them in place of non-steroidal anti-inflammatory drugs (NSAIDS).
 One of the reasons they are preferable over NSAIDS is that systemic enzymes tend to go directly to harmful circulating immune complexes (CICs) while leaving beneficial CICs in place.

 Systemic enzymes can be taken as supplements at least one hour before or after a meal.
-Don’t take it too close to mealtime otherwise, it will aid digestion instead of cleaning up your system.
+Don’t take it too close to mealtime; otherwise, it will aid digestion instead of cleaning up your system.

 NOTE: The daily consumption of systemic enzymes is hard for me as it makes me feel severely depressed.
 This is due to the release of toxins from Lyme bacteria and because of my problems with candida (yes, despite my healthy diet).
 The die-off symptoms of these bacteria are nasty, and in the meantime, I need to be able to work and function too.

 So, I’m taking this approach slowly – moderation is key!
-This isn’t easy for me as I’m an impatient person who finds ‘moderation’ hard and this is something that has always set my health back.
+This isn’t easy for me as I’m an impatient person who finds ‘moderation’ hard, and this is something that has always set my health back.